hashicorp/terraform-provider-azurerm/website/docs/d/public_ips.html.markdown

 * `resource_group_name` - (Required) Specifies the name of the resource group.
 * `attached` - (Required) Whether to return public IPs that are attached or not.
-* `minimum_count` - (Optional) Specifies the minimum number of IP addresses that must be available, otherwise an error will be raised.

 ## Attributes Reference